 An important—though often overlooked—piece of the affordability puzzle is the way our public higher education systems are funded and how resources are allocated.
-Historically, when state revenues have declined, colleges have relied more heavily on tuition and fewer students have had access to a college education, with a disproportionate impact on students of color and those from low-income backgrounds.
+Historically, when state revenues have declined, colleges have relied more heavily on tuition and fewer students have had access to a postsecondary education, with a disproportionate impact on students of color and those who face outsized financial barriers.

 With a stable and effective structure for financing higher education, California can:

 - Increase the number of students our systems can serve to meet current and future demand;

 - Make the cost of college more affordable and allow poverty-impacted and first-generation students and families to plan ahead; and